Eliza-Hill/Eliza-Hill.github.io/_pages/about.md

 ---
 ## Overview

 Eliza Hill was born in Madrid, Spain, and lived there for the first 10 years of her life.
 She then moved to Colorado and has been there ever since.
-She wants to make a difference with engineering and is interested in many different industries, from aerospace to additive manufacturing to sustainability and more.
+Eliza wants to make a difference with engineering and is interested in many different industries, from aerospace to additive manufacturing to sustainability and more.

 ## Education